Start Your Merchant Application

 - Business checking account – This will allow the merchant service company to deposit transactions directly into your business checking account.

 Once you have these three things, you can then start the merchant application process that your chosen merchant services provider requires.
 Sole proprietors do not need these things, and instead can sign up using their personal name, Social Security Number, and personal bank account.
 The next sections will talk about the underwriting process.

 Sole proprietors do not need the three items listed above for Corporations and LLC’s and can open a merchant account under their personal name, can use a Social Security Number as their tax ID number, and can also use a personal checking account to receive deposits.

 Things that can hurt your chances of getting approved for a merchant account

-Due to the risk merchant service providers and their partnering banks assume when approving merchants for a merchant account, certain factors can make it hard to open a merchant account.
+Due to the risk merchant account providers and their partnering banks assume when approving merchants for a merchant account, certain factors can make it hard to open a merchant account.
 Some of these are listed below:

 New Companies – A brand new company newly formed is a much higher risk than an established company looking to change providers.

 Expected Transaction Volume – If you apply for a merchant account and indicate that you need a high level of processing volume, your chances for obtaining a merchant account will greatly diminish.
 The more volume you do, the more likely you will face a lot of charge backs and the more risk you will pose to the merchant services provider.
 Only apply for processing volume based on your expected volume, be conservative, and only ask for the minimum you need.
 If your volume picks up, you can always apply for more volume later.
 Build trust with your merchant services provider and you can eventually get to the point where you can have virtually unlimited processing volume.